 How does this differ from the tour guides you find at some museums?
 The tour guide imparts specific information, like a history book.
 The items on display are usually off limits so the visitor can’t get a real feel for how the people lived.
 A person who gets involved with a reenactment or living history group often "becomes" a character that might have existed in that era.
 There can be a lot of research involved in developing a period-correct character and gathering all the accoutrements necessary to portray the person.

-Many people get hooked on reenacting and it becomes a time- (and money!) consuming habit.
-However, if it weren’t for those folks, then there wouldn’t be the festivals, events, and museums/farms to keep the traditions alive.
-Think back in your life.
+Many people get hooked on reenacting and it becomes a time (and money) consuming habit, but if it weren’t for those folks, then there wouldn’t be the festivals, events, and museums/farms to keep the traditions alive.
 Have you ever attended a Renaissance Faire or a shootout at an Old West town?
 Even theme parks have been built around this idea such as Silver Dollar City in Branson, Missouri.

 Other events focus on a particular heritage.
-Last weekend Nordic Needle participated in the 32nd Annual Scandinavian Festival.
-As you might have guessed there is a large population of descendants in the Upper Midwest.
-Our booth focused on Hardanger Embroidery which is credited to the Hardanger region of Norway.
+Nordic Needle has often participated in the Annual Scandinavian Festival.
+As you might have guessed there is a large population of Scandinavian descendants in the Upper Midwest.
+The Nordic Needle booth focuses on Hardanger Embroidery which is credited to the Hardanger region of Norway.
 The festival goes on for three days where you can eat traditional foods like lutefisk, rommegrot, meatballs in brown gravy, and an array of pastries.
 Lectures, musicians, dancers, artisans, and displays keep the visitor occupied.
 Many of the participants dress in regional costumes.
-Jess is one of our shippers.
-Her in-laws are Finnish and her mother-in-law made Jess’ girls costumes for the opening Parade of Nations.
+This photo shows girls in Finnish costumes for the opening Parade of Nations.

 One of the hardest parts of reenacting is to find period correct clothing and house wares.
 Some groups are very strict on the items you have in camp.
 For example, in the Civil War reenacting world a "farby" is something that is not period correct, for example a dress made with polyester fabric which wasn’t invented yet.
 On the other end of the spectrum is a "threadcounter" which is a person who takes reenacting to the extreme trying to match even the exact thread count and buttonhole shape typical of the time.